Development

 From the root of this repository, run:

-$ make build
+$ just build

 That will build the app Docker image required for development.

-$ make setup
+$ just setup

 This creates the Postgres database and sets up tables, stored procedures, integrity rules, types, and a bunch of other things.
 It also adds a bunch of static data to lookup tables.